acoustid/acoustid-server/pages/index.md

 The content of the database is all submitted by users.
 You can contribute by downloading our [submission tool][4] and letting it to analyze your music collection.
-It will submit fingerprints along with some metadata necessary to identify the songs to the Acoustid database.
+It will submit fingerprints along with some metadata necessary to identify the songs to the AcoustID database.

 All software components are open source, so if you are a developer interested in the project, you can download the source code for the